The Surprising Truth About Obsession - And Why You Can’t Stop Thinking About Someone

 How do you know if you're meant to be with someone?

+Sometimes you have a crush you can't stop thinking about.
 Time will tell if you and your crush are meant to be together.
 The best thing you can do for your mental health is to work on yourself.
 The sense of self-understanding we all desire and benefit from can develop in therapy, either with a counselor online or in your local area.
 Obsessing over a person can be painful, but many therapists understand this behavior and can help.
 Wishing someone good luck and happiness moving forward doesn't mean that you can't be hurt; feeling your feelings is a part of the process, and a mental health provider can help you process whatever outcome this situation provides.

 What do you do to stop thinking about someone?

-As stated above, if you can't stop thinking about someone, it's important to focus on what you want for your life.
+As stated above, if you can't stop thinking about someone or can't seem to start thinking about a new person, it's important to focus on what you want for your life.
 What are your goals?
 Do you want to own a house one day?
 Is there a milestone you want to meet in your career?
 Do you want to go back to school one day?
 Is there a new skill you'd like to learn?
 Socializing is also a very important part of our emotional wellbeing, and it can be very helpful for someone in this situation.
 If you're feeling stuck, talking to a licensed mental health professional can help.
 It doesn't mean that you can't talk to your friends or family, too; a licensed counselor or therapist will simply have different tools and skills to give you to help you work through this time.
 Tests therapy and other tools can help you to determine if you have difficulties with obsession.
 After engaging with tests therapy and online content about obsession, you will be able to work through these concerns and will build coping skills over time.
 Therapy in particular can help you work through toxic thoughts and other potential setbacks.
 You will stop feeling the negative effects of love obsession over time.

 How do you know if someone is thinking about you?